FraPochetti/visual-llms/README.md

 - Click **Gallery** to view **only saved media** (images and videos)
 - **Filter by type:** All / Images / Videos
 - Generated media **is NOT auto-saved** - you must click Save!
+- **Multi-Select:** ✨ NEW!
+  - Click checkbox in top-left corner of any image/video
+  - Select multiple items (great for video generation with multiple frames!)
+  - Click **"Send X to Chat →"** to load all selected items at once
+  - Automatically switches to Video mode when loading multiple images
 - **AI-generated content** shows badges:
   - **✨ AI** for images (Imagen 4 / Nano Banana)
   - **🎬 VIDEO** for Veo 3.1 videos